vollenia/emotion_recognition_from_speech/README.md

 Sad | 885 | 11.35%

 ## Feature Extraction
-* Using Mel log filter banks as features (middle-ground between spectrograms with largre size / redundant information and MFCCs with a high leven of abstraction)
+* Using Kaldi extension for torchaudio to extract the features
-* Extracting features via Kaldi extension for torchaudio
+* Extracting Mel log filter banks (middle-ground between spectrograms with largre size / redundant information and MFCCs with a high leven of abstraction)
 * Combining features and labels into a pandas dataframe

 ## Preprocessing/Training/Evaluation